TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 WARNING: you are working with 120V high voltages (or even higher 240V in Europe)!!!
 Do this at your own risk.
 I am not liable for any injuries or monetary loss.
 Even when power is disconnected, a PSU may hold some power in its capacitors, which may shock you if you handle it improperly.

-Here is the assembly diagram:
+Follow the assembly diagram above.
 For an experienced electronics enthusiast the diagram  and the photos should be sufficient to assemble the PSU.
 So the instructions below are somewhat self-explanatory.

 Note that the "ground" (the negative terminal) of the 5V PSU is connected to the "+15V" on the 15V PSU (not ground to ground!).
 This way the 15V PSU provides the "-15V".
 This is totally acceptable because both PSUs outputs are "isolated", "floating", "not connected to earth's ground".